 The result in Table 4 showed the regression estimates of socio-economic factors influencing rice post-harvest management practices in Abia State, Nigeria.
-The double log function was chosen among the four functional forms as the lead equation based on a high R^2 value, number of significant factors, conformity, and agreement with a priori expectations.
-The F-value was highly significant at 1.0% level, which indicates a regression of best fit.
-The R^2 value of 0.5167 implied that 51.67% of the variability in post-harvest management was explained by the independent variables.
-The coefficient for sex (0.0157) was positive and significant at 5.0% level of probability.
-This implied that increase in male rice farmers will lead to increase in post-harvest management practices in the study area.
-This result was expected as men play an outsized role in the post-harvest handling and processing stage, where considerable food loss occur as technologies used for post-harvest management are mostly tedious which are handled and adopted by men (Nordhagen, 2021; International Food Policy Research Institute (IFPRI) (2023).
-The coefficient for education (0.0126) was positive and highly significant at 1.0% level of probability with rice post-harvest management practices in the study area.
-The result indicates that with increase in level of education, post-harvest management practices of rice farmers will also increase in the same proportion.
-This was also expected as these management practices in rice involve handling, packaging, and rice grain processing, which was expected to increase with increase in the farmers' level of education.
-In corroboration with the findings, Egwuonwu (2020) in his study found that farmer's exposure to higher level of education positively and significantly influence the practice of better postharvest management.
+The double log function was chosen among the four functional forms as the lead equation based on a high R2 value, number of significant factors, conformity, and agreement with a priori expectations.
+The F-value was highly significant at the 1.0% level, which indicates a regression of best fit.
+The R2 value of 0.5167 implied that 51.67% of the variability in post-harvest management was explained by the independent variables.
+The coefficient for sex (0.0157) was positive and significant at a 5.0% level of probability.
+This implied that an increase in male rice farmers would lead to an increase in post-harvest management practices in the study area.
+This result was expected as men play an outsized role in the post-harvest handling and processing stage, where considerable food loss occurs as technologies used for post-harvest management are mostly tedious and are handled and adopted by men (Nordhagen, 2021; International Food Policy Research Institute (IFPRI) (2023).
+The coefficient for education (0.0126) was positive and highly significant at a 1.0% level of probability with rice postharvest management practices in the study area.
+The result indicates that with an increase in the level of education, post-harvest management practices of rice farmers will also increase in the same proportion.
+This was also expected as these management practices in rice involve handling, packaging, and rice grain processing, which was expected to increase with the increase in the farmers' level of education.
+In corroboration with the findings, Egwuonwu (2020) in his study found that farmer's exposure to higher levels of education positively and significantly influences the practice of better post-harvest management.
 In support of the findings, Peleo et al., (2019) also are of the view that the eagerness to adopt post-harvest management practices by farmers increases their quest for enhanced literacy level.
-The coefficient for membership of social organization (0.0173) was also positive and significantly related with post-harvest management practices at 10.0% level of probability, which is in agreement with a prior expectation.
-Rice farmers who are members of cooperative farmers' association were expected and likely to increase their post-harvest management practices as a result of access to information available to them.
-Oyaniran, (2020) reported that being members of cooperative groups will generally help the farmers in accessing agricultural information on rice processing methods such as; harvesting, storage, by-products, drying and milling which are easily done through mechanical process and the facilities best accessed through cooperation.
-The coefficient for farm income (0.0165) was positive and significant at 1.0% level of probability.
-This implied that any increase in farm income will lead to a corresponding increase in postharvest management practices by the rice farmers.
-This result was expected as the farmers would make a conscious effort in employing all post-harvest management measures as they engage in rice production activities.
-If there was an impressive income derived with a view to enhancing their economic status as reported by Coker and Ninalowo.
+The coefficient for membership in social organization (0.0173) was also positive and significantly related to post-harvest management practices at a 10.0% level of probability, which is in agreement with a prior expectation.
+Rice farmers who are members of cooperative farmers' associations were expected and likely to increase their post-harvest management practices as a result of access to information available to them.
+Oyaniran, (2020) reported that being a member of cooperative groups will generally help the farmers access agricultural information on rice processing methods such as; harvesting, storage, by-products, drying, and milling which are easily done through mechanical processes and the facilities best accessed through cooperation.
+The coefficient for farm income (0.0165) was positive and significant at a 1.0% level of probability.
+This implied that any increase in farm income would lead to a corresponding increase in postharvest management practices by the rice farmers.
+This result was expected as the farmers would make a conscious effort to employ all post-harvest management measures as they engage in rice production activities.
+If there was an impressive income derived to enhance their economic status as reported by Coker and Ninalowo.
 (2018).